 Interested in hospital and doctor fixed indemnity plans?

 Check out your options to get cash for qualifying medical expenses!

 Beyond what you pay to have the plan, what the insurance company calls your premium, no. Fixed indemnity insurance has no deductible or copay you have to meet first.
-If you have a covered expense, just submit your claim and your receipt and your benefit is paid directly to you.
+If you or your provider claim a qualified service, the set benefit is paid.

 Yes, you will.

 This is called a coordination of benefits issue, when the coverages from two separate insurance policies overlap.
 With your fixed indemnity insurance, there is no coordination of benefits conflict.
 It pays the fixed benefit for the covered expense regardless of whether another insurance plan you have is also paying toward that same expense.

 Yes, you can see your own doctor.
 No, you don’t have to stay in a particular network of doctors or providers.
 You are paid a fixed amount for certain services, so where you get those services is up to you.